Key takeaways

-The short version: Untis is broad, settings-heavy, and built before AI and modern collaboration norms.
+The short version: Untis is a broad, modular desktop suite with deep configuration options.
 Smootables is narrower in scope, planning-first, and designed to keep validation, generation, and editing in one model.

-When Untis still fits, where it becomes the bottleneck
+When does Untis still fit, and where does it become the bottleneck?

 When Untis still fits

-Schools deeply embedded in the WebUntis ecosystem (parent communication, calendar, messaging, registers), a dedicated Untis specialist on staff, and a planning workflow that has been tuned over multiple academic years.
+Schools deeply embedded in the WebUntis ecosystem (parent and student access, calendar, and the digital class register), with a dedicated Untis specialist on staff and a planning workflow tuned over several academic years.

 Where it becomes the bottleneck

-Smootables is designed for a different scope: school year planning, timetable generation, editing, publishing, daily changes, and AI-assisted planner workflows in one cloud workspace.
-It does not try to be every module Untis offers.
-It tries to be the planning and timetable source of truth, and to integrate with the SIS, MIS, LMS, identity, calendar, and communication systems schools already use.
+Smootables is designed for a different scope: school year planning, automatic school timetabling, editing, publishing, daily changes, and AI-assisted planner workflows in one cloud workspace.
+It intentionally covers a narrower scope than the full Untis module set.
+It aims to be the planning and timetable source of truth, and to integrate with the SIS, MIS, LMS, identity, calendar, and communication systems schools already use.

-The planning model — academic years, terms, periods, courses, modules, pathways, resources, and individual students — is the same model the solver and the planner AI assistant work against.
-Pre-solve validation explains gaps before the run; infeasibility reports explain failures after the run; planner edits, branches, undo, and audit logs keep the planner in control.
+The planning model (academic years, terms, periods, courses, modules, pathways, resources, and individual students) is the same model the solver and the planner AI assistant work against.
+Pre-solve validation explains gaps before the run, infeasibility reports explain failures after the run, and planner edits, branches, undo, and audit logs keep the planner in control.

 | Dimension | Untis / WebUntis | Smootables |